 What’s the most popular nail colour so far this year?

-The most popular colour so far this year has been pastel pink!
+The most popular colour so far this year has been pastel pink from Glitterbels!
 It comes into season every February for Valentine’s Day and then stays popular all through spring and summer.

 What nail trends do you predict will be popular for spring/summer this year?